When: March 10-March 17, 2024

 Is this trip still open?
 Are any spots left?
-Will you have a waiting list?
-How does your waitlist (text notification list) work?
+Will you have a waitlist?
+Is it first come, first serve.

 I’ll update this page if we run out of spots.
 I can’t answer “do you have spots left” emails because I receive registrations throughout the day.
 What’s available at noon, for example, may not be available at 1:00 pm.

 NOTE: Cabins that come available are first offered to existing travelers to give them the opportunity to upgrade or change cabin types.
 Remaining cabins will be offered to families on my text notification list.